 - If you are using WordPress to host your site, we recommend using the Google Site Kit plugin.
 This plugin is a snap to install, and shows lots of statistics about your website in an easy to understand way.

-If you use a site hosting service such as Squarespace or Wix, your hosting service might provide you with a dashboard or plugin that shows your site's search performance.
+- If you use a different site hosting service, such as Squarespace or Wix, your hosting service might provide a dashboard or plugin that shows how your site performs on search engines.
 Search the internet for "<your_host_name> analytics" or "<your_host_name> SEO" to find out what tools your site provider offers.
-For example: "Squarespace analytics" or "Wix SEO".
+For example: "Squarespace analytics" or "Wix SEO tools".

-- Clicks: How many times someone has clicked a link to your site in search results.
+- Clicks: How many times someone clicked a link to your site from Google Search results.

-- Average position: The average position of your site in search results (where position 1 is the top position).
+- Average position: The average position of your site in Google Search results (where position 1 is the top position).